xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 <hr>
 ## Installation of rbenv and Ruby 2.2

-<a href="https://github.com/sstephenson/rbenv">rbenv</a> is a fantastic Ruby version manager, but its installation, with building plugins, requires several steps.
-To make it simpler, a super great tool, <a href="http://getrbenv.com/">getrbenv installer</a>, was developed.
+[rbenv](https://github.com/sstephenson/rbenv) is a fantastic Ruby version manager, but its installation, with building plugins, requires several steps.
+To make it simpler, a super great tool, [getrbenv installer](http://getrbenv.com), was developed.
 However its current master might need a subtle update to fit zsh used in Babun.
 Here is my workaround to install rbenv with ruby-build and rbenv-update plugin painlessly.
 Let's first start without Ruby version assigned.
 (The following command is ONE line)
 {% highlight sh %}
 curl -sSL https://raw.githubusercontent.com/xjlin0/getrbenv-installer/feature/fix_zshrc_install_dir_pathfix/bin/install.sh | bash -s -- --plugins sstephenson/ruby-build,rkh/rbenv-update
 {% endhighlight %}